Arithmetic Progression — CBSE Class 10 Formula Explained Clearly

 aₙ = a + (n − 1)d

-Substitute values and calculate.
+Substitute the values and solve.

 Sum of an Arithmetic Progression